oilandsugar/ritual-dust/content/works/photo/summer_solstice_2021.md

 date = "2021-06-20"

 image = "/img/photo/summer-solstice-2021/DSC03246.jpg"
-desc = "Walking on the longest night, looking inside for what's to come."
+desc = "Pausing and listening to the rhythm of the earth while the burning wheel tumbles down the hill."
 +++

 Pausing and listening to the rhythm of the earth while the burning wheel tumbles down the hill.